JML-Sites/service/README.md

 A service provided by Jesse L. made to help you in any labor intensive job!

 ### Serving the Hawaii-Hilo area,
- Jesse is willing to help with most jobs, including:
+ Jesse can help with most jobs, including:
  - Gardening
  - Landscaping
  - Lawn Care